Jump to:

 Sometimes lead-containing materials cannot be avoided and are required for, or provided by, the production process.
 The most effective method of controlling dust and fumes from lead-containing materials is to totally enclose the task or process that produces lead contamination.
 This will eliminate or minimise lead exposure for all workers.

-Partially enclosing or segregating a task or process may reduce lead exposure for some workers but not all workers.
+Partially enclosing or segregating a task or process may reduce lead exposure.

 Engineering controls